Narrowboat gifts for canal boaters.

 A boat name is chosen, then painted, then signwritten in the kind of serif that's been doing this work since canal boats had horses pulling them.
 Brass on a tiller arm picks up the first sun of the morning.
 The smell of canal water in a tunnel — earthy, mineral, a little like rain on warm slate.
 None of these details are accidents, and none of them are easy to put on a poster without looking like cartoon-barge kitsch.

-Personalised gifts for boaters work when they sit alongside those details, not on top of them.
+Personalised gifts for narrowboats and canal boat owners work when they sit alongside those details, not on top of them.
 A piece of paper with your boat's name set in editorial serif, the canal in small caps, the day below in italic — that's editorial.
 A novelty mug printed with a cartoon tiller is not.
 The difference matters, and most boaters can spot it across a galley.
+Come to us to personalise one that'll still be on the wall in ten years.

 Choose by stage of canal life